 In the 10 years to 2021–22, the number of publicly funded treatment agencies in Tasmania rose from 17 in 2012–13 to 24 in 2021–22 (Table Agcy.1).

 Note that remoteness categories are derived by applying a correspondence based on the agency’s Statistical Area level 2 code (SA2).
 Not all SA2 codes fit neatly within a single remoteness category, and a ratio is applied to reapportion each SA2 to the applicable remoteness categories.
 As a result, it is possible that the number of agencies in a particular remoteness category is not a whole number.
 After rounding, this can result in there being ‘<0.5%’ agencies in a remoteness area, due to the agency’s SA2 partially crossing into the remoteness area.
 See technical notes for further details.

-The horizontal bar chart shows that Tasmania does not have any areas classified as Major cities, Remote or Very remote.
-Treatment agencies were located in Inner regional (15 agencies) and Outer regional (8 agencies) areas.
-Of the total 23 treatment agencies, most (15 agencies) were non-government agencies.
+The horizontal bar chart shows that most treatment agencies in Tasmania were located in Inner regional areas (14 agencies), followed by Outer regional areas (10 agencies) in 2021–22.
+Of the total 24 treatment agencies, most (18 agencies) were non-government agencies.